-AUTON AUTOMATIC TUNING TIMING AND BORDER CONDITIONS Step Parameter Conditions Duration AT#1 PWM OFS_AUTO Motor in standstill and actual current scale (CS) is identical to run current (IRUN).
+AUTO AUTOMATIC TUNING TIMING AND BORDER CONDITIONS Step Parameter Conditions Duration AT#1 PWM OFS_AUTO Motor in standstill and actual current scale (CS) is identical to run current (IRUN).
 If standstill reduction is enabled (pin PDN_UART=0), an initial step pulse switches the drive back to run current.
 Pins VS and VREF at operating level. ≤ 2^20+22^18 t CLK , ≤ 130ms (with internal clock) AT#2 PWM GRAD_AUTO Motor must move at a velocity, where a significant amount of back EMF is generated and where the full run current can be reached.
 Conditions: 1.5 PWM_OFS_AUTO &lt; PWM_SCALE_SUM &lt; 4 PWM_OFS_AUTO PWM_SCALE_SUM &lt; 255.
 Hint: A typical range is 60-300 RPM.
-Determine best conditions with the evaluation board and monitor PWM_SCALE_AUTO going down to zero during tuning. optimum at 64 or less, up to 400 fullsteps are
+Determine best conditions with the evaluation board and monitor PWM_SCALE_AUTO going down to zero during tuning.
+8 fullsteps are required for a change of +/-1.
+For a typical motor with PWM_GRAD_AUTO optimum at 64 or less, up to 400 fullsteps are required when starting from OTP default 14.